lauratasso/Implementation-Of-Visual-Communication-Protocol-For-Drone-Swarm-Members/README.md

 This algorithm was created for my final project of college.

-I use Python 3.0 and Coppelia Robots library for the simulation.
+I used Python 3.0 and Coppelia Robots library for the simulation.